wendycodeworks/MERN-Assignment/README.md

 + I want to be able to list my interests on my profile.
 + I want to be able to list my hobbies on my profile.
 + I want to be able to list my professional skills on my profile.
-+ I want to display my attended meetups on my profile.
 + I want to be able to browse the website on different devices.

++ Attendee
+    + I want to get notified on cancelled meetups.
+    + I want to be able to mark if I am attending the
+    + I want to display my attended meetups on my profile. meetup or not (Going, Maybe, Not Going).
+    + I want change my attendence to a meetup.
+    + I want to favourite or save an event for later.

++ Organiser
     + I want to be able to create a new meetup.
     + I want to be able to update an existing meetup that I created.
     + I want to be able to cancel an existing meetup that I created.
+    + I want to review the guest list to my event.
-+ I want to get notified on cancelled meetups.
+    + I want to set the privacy status of my event.
-+ I want to be able to mark if I am attending the meetup or not (Going, Maybe, Not Going).
+    + I want to send invites to my event.

 </details>